About Starbright Media Corporation

 Approximately 150 witnesses to Ike’s public service were interviewed by Colburn for the ongoing Eisenhower Legacy project, including Presidents Nixon, Bush, Reagan and Ford, who all knew Ike.
 Also interviewed were General John S. D. Eisenhower, his son; Gen. Andrew Goodpaster, his national security aide; Gen. Bernard Schreiver, who managed the ICBM program in the USAF.
 Other close observers of the major events of the era interviewed for the series include former CIA Agent (later Director) William Colby, Ike’s Attorney General, Herbert Brownell, and numerous British, French, German and officials of the USSR, including the son and son-in-law of Soviet Premier Nikita Khrushchev.
 See complete list.

-The latest SMC production for the Legacy project is a two-hour documentary for public television about President Eisenhower's quest for peace in the early nuclear age.
+The most recent SMC production for the Legacy project is a two-hour documentary for public television about President Eisenhower's quest for peace in the early nuclear age.
 Entitled "Eisenhower's Secret War: Covertly Waging Peace, 1950 - 1960", the Special premiered in May 2013.
-It has appeared on stations nationwide that reach 92 percent of the nation's TV viewers, according to American Public Television, the Boston-based distributor.
-A revised version of "Secret War” for D-Day’s 70th anniversary had its premiere on in June, 2014.
+During its five-year run , the documentary appeared on stations natiolwide that reach 92 percent of TV viewers in the U.S., according to American Public Television (APT), the Boston-based program distributor.
+A revised version of "Secret War" was released on the 70th anniversary of D-Day in 2014.

-SMC's other major production currently is "Young Hemingway & His Enduring Eden", a two-hour Special about Northern Michigan's influence on the author's life and literature (HemingwaysMichigan.com).
+SMC's other major production currently is "Young Hemingway: The Patht to Paris", a two-hour special about Northern Michigan's influence on the author's life and literature (YoungHemingway.com).
 Based on the recently published letters of the young Hemingway, the Special features interviews with the editors of the letters at "Windemere,” Hemingway family's cottage on Walloon Lake and at locations throughout the region where Hemingway spent his summers for the first 20 years of his life, 1899 – 1919.
+The 90-minute film will have its virtual premiere on December 31.

 Colburn has also recently completed production of "Exploring Immigration and the American Dream,” an educational series of seven programs that will be included in an electronic package of educational materials (exploringimmigration.org).
 The series examines immigration policies since the end of World War II that have transformed the nation and features the commentaries of major national figures in the immigration reform debate and the people of Holland, Michigan, that has seen its small city and European culture transformed in recent years.